Denied a teaching job for being ‘too Black,’ she started her own school — and a movement.

 Soon she began raising money for the school she dreamed to build.
 Refusing to rely on White donors, she financed much of the school using small donations from local community members.
 She also had help from a few prominent Black leaders: For instance, Maggie L. Walker, the first Black woman to run a bank in the United States, donated $500 (approximately $14,000 today).

-When there was work to be done on the six-acre plot of land she purchased for her school, Burroughs often did it herself: weeding the garden, burning the briars, and converting a barn into dormitories.
+When there was work to be done on the six-acre plot of land she acquired for her school, Burroughs often did it herself: weeding the garden, burning the briars, and converting a barn into dormitories.
 By 1909, when she was barely 30 years old, Burroughs opened the National Training School for Women and Girls in D.C.
 The school’s motto read: “Work.
 Support thyself.
 To thine own powers appeal.”

 That first year, Black women and girls from across the country enrolled in her school.
 Burroughs was forward-thinking in her understanding of what women can or should learn.
 She taught vocational skills, but her school also emphasized subjects such as literature and Latin.
 To graduate, all students were required to take a Black history course.